 - Digital Portfolio: The digital portfolio is a website that asks students to reflect on their curricular and co-curricular experiences to situate their Asian Studies Certificate with their broader academic plans, co-curricular actives, scholarship, work experience, and career goals.
 The digital portfolio will be started as students enter the Asian Studies program and will be changed and expanded as students continue through their college program.
 Digital portfolios will be finalized in early in the student’s final semester.
 Details will be discussed with the advisor.

 While study abroad in an Asian country is not required, it is strongly encouraged.
 Pitt offers a diverse and extensive array of pre-approved study abroad programs to Japan, South Korea, China, Singapore, Malaysia, and India.
+Additionally, students can work with the Asian Studies advisor and Study Abroad advisors to find additional programs that fit their regional and thematic interests.
 These programs all offer credits to count towards your degree and certificate requirements.
 Visit the Study Abroad website at http://www.abroad.pitt.edu to explore programs and search by location, program duration or time of year, and foreign language.
 For example, these summer study abroad courses, all taught in English, offer 3 to 6 academic credits:

 Pitt in India: With breathtaking views of the snow-capped Himalayas, the hill station of Mussoorie will be your home for this six-week program.
 This is an opportunity to become immersed in Indian culture through true engagement with the local community while studying globalization.